Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners

-\textbf{Effect of Dynamic Attention Head Weighting} We investigate the effect of using varying numbers of attention heads in Stable Diffusion on image-text matching performance.
+\paragraph{Effect of Dynamic Attention Head Weighting} We investigate the effect of using varying numbers of attention heads in Stable Diffusion on image-text matching performance, specifically, the attention heads in the cross-attention layer of the spatial transformer.
 To do this, we randomly sample a subset of heads and leave the rest unused.
-The results, as shown in Figure~\ref{fig:heads}, indicate that using all heads (five in total in Stable Diffusion v2) from the Spatial Transformer~\citep{spatial} located in the U-Net of Stable Diffusion performs the best.
+The results, as shown in Figure~\ref{fig:heads}, indicate that using all heads (five in total in our evaluated model version) from the Spatial Transformer~\citep{spatial} located in the U-Net of Stable Diffusion performs the best.
 Additionally, we compare the results of using dynamic attention head weighting versus averaging across selected heads (few-shot) to evaluate the impact of attention head selection on performance, and dynamic attention head weighting performs better.

-\textbf{Ensembling over Noise Levels} In diffusion models, the level of noise controls the variance of the Gaussian noise added during the diffusion process, which can affect the degree of change in the generated image.
-To further improve the performance of our method, we use an ensemble technique inspired by~\cite{diffusion_ensemble} by averaging the scores over four different noise levels: \{\texttt{0.2, 0.4, 0.6, 0.8}\}.
+\paragraph{Ensembling over Noise Levels} In diffusion models, the level of noise controls the variance of the Gaussian noise added during the diffusion process, which can affect the degree of change in the generated image.
+Our study, illustrated on the right side of Figure~\ref{fig:logsumexp}, explores the effects of varying noise levels in the diffusion process.
+To further improve the performance of our method, we use an ensemble technique inspired by~\cite{diffusion_ensemble} by averaging the scores over four relative different noise levels: \{\texttt{0.2, 0.4, 0.6, 0.8}\}.
 This is done by first obtaining the score under each noise level scenario and then averaging them.
-The results of this comparison are shown in Figure~\ref{fig:noise}.
+The results of this comparison are shown in Figure~\ref{fig:logsumexp}.
 Our experimental results demonstrate that this ensemble technique leads to a noticeable improvement in performance.